 - dangerous: dangerous cities have high crime rates.
 They are the kind of cities in which you don’t feel safe walking alone at night.

 - polluted: visiting a polluted city can be a miserable experience, especially if your respiratory system is weak.
 Luckily most polluted places are big industrial cities, so they aren’t that appealing to begin with.

 - expensive: there’s nothing wrong with expensive cities per se.
 In fact, if you can afford to live in or to visit them, you will surely enjoy the experience.
-But they aren’t for everyone, so you want to dissuade people on a budget to visit them, because they risk not enjoying the trip.
+But they aren’t for everyone, so you want to dissuade people on a budget to visit them because they risk not enjoying the trip.

 - boring: calm places are great, but you might be looking for a little more action.
-If you’re after exciting nights and great avenues to socialise, smaller rural towns will be boring for you.
+If you’re after exciting nights and great avenues to socialize, smaller rural towns will be boring for you.

 Other adjectives for describing places

 There are adjectives that can be interpreted depending on subjective factors.
 While no one can deny that a city like Rome is charming, there are attributes that some people might find desirable, while others might not.

 I grouped some examples of such adjectives, together with their opposites, so you can better understand what I mean: